CloudReactor/docs/secrets.md

 # Secret management
 {: .no_toc}

-If you are using an example CloudReactor quick start project, like [cloudreactor-python-ecs-quickstart](https://github.com/CloudReactor/cloudreactor-python-ecs-quickstart), you most likely added sensitive data to per-environment files, which you don't want to commit in plaintext.
+If you are using a CloudReactor quick start project, like [cloudreactor-python-ecs-quickstart](https://github.com/CloudReactor/cloudreactor-python-ecs-quickstart), you most likely added sensitive data to per-environment files, which you don't want to commit in plaintext.
 The default configuration assumes you just keep